 The process of reducing dependence may seem painful, at first, but it can also be freeing and encouraging to the successful leader.
 Each area in which you train someone else to work effectively is one in which you have succeeded in providing lessened financial risk and an increased business value.
 As you passionately communicate your values, you set your business up to succeed beyond the point in which you are involved.
 When it’s time to sell, you’ll receive the rewarding dollars and well-earned pride in your ability to provide truly valuable leadership.

-To learn more about how transportation business owners can increase their business’s value, contact the long-time transportation-industry specialists at The Tenney Group.
+To learn more about how transportation business owners can increase their business’s value, contact a reputable transportation business broker.